wordslab-org/wordslab-notebooks/docs/install-vastai.md

 See [Choosing a GPU to run a generative AI application](cloud-machines.md).

-Make sure that you choose a machine with a good internet bandwidth to accelerate the downloads.
+Make sure that you choose a machine with a **good internet bandwidth** to accelerate the downloads.

+**IMPORTANT** make sure that the Max CUDA version avialable on the machine is at least 12.9.

 Click on the RENT button.